 Care of the well and unwell adult, child, and family is explored in depth.
 Students apply the nursing process to the care of acute and chronic disorders of renal, endocrine, and reproductive body systems.
 Prenatal, antenatal and post-natal health is explored.
 The health and wellness of pediatric patients is explored.
 The role of the associate degree nurse as a provider of patient-centered care in emergency care and as a nurse leader is further developed to prepare the student for employment in the nursing field.
 Advanced nursing skills are taught in the campus laboratory.
 Clinical laboratory experience is provided in acute and non-acute healthcare settings and through simulation.
-Successful completion of this course and corequisites results in eligibility to take the National Council Licensure Examination (NCLEX) for Registered Professional Nurse (RN).
-Prerequisite(s) NUR 2020 Health Problems in the Life Cycle I. Corequisite(s) NUR 2110 Transition to RN Practice.
+Prerequisites NUR 1001, NUR 1010, NUR 2020.
+Corequisite(s) NUR 2110.

-NUR 2050 Pharmacology and the Human Body 3 credits
+NUR 2050 Pharmacology and the Human Body

 Students study medications to maintain health and/ or treat disorders in all stages of human development.
 Origins of medications and commonly used medications are examined as well as how they are changed, produce effects in the body and their compounds excreted.
 Students also examine toxic side effects and adverse reactions to commonly used medications.
-Prerequisites: NUR 1010, NUR 1015, SCI 2124.
-Corequisties: NUR 2020, SCI 2126.
+This course prepares students to safely and effectively perform the preparation and administration of medications in complex and diverse clinical situations using dimensional analysis.
+Students learn abbreviations and terms used for drug preparation and administration of oral, parenteral and intravenous medications.
+Students also learn to calculate medication dosages based on weight.
+Prerequisite(s): NUR 1001, NUR 1010.
+Corequisite(s): NUR 2020.